serratus-bio/serratus-db/README.md

 # Endpoint Documentation

-> The endpoints for this api are present in the controller files for each part of the database's domain model.
-The four parts of the domain represent each of the
+- The endpoints for this api are present in the controller files for each part of the database's domain model.
+The basic CRUD commands are all present in each file, along with plenty of room for customization.

+Example 1: Retrieving all runs

+- The endpoint present in the run controller 'https://localhost:44363/api/runs/' will return a JSON file of all runs.

-Example 1: Retrieving a nested JSON File with all summary file data
+Example 2: Retrieving a nested JSON File with all summary file data

 - The endpoint present in the run controller 'https://localhost:44363/api/runs/get-run/DRR000746' will return a nested JSON file representation of the summary file for the SRA 'DRR000746'.